Quantitative theory of magnetic interactions in solids: Local moment formation and spin-dynamics

 After isolating the local reference system, the non-local correlations are contained in the remaining part of the lattice action ${{\cal S}_{\rm rem}[c^{(*)}] = {\cal S}_{\rm latt}[c^{(*)}] - \sum_{j}{\cal S}^{(j)}_{\rm imp}[c^{(*)}]}$.
 However, the local and non-local correlation effects are not yet disentangled, because ${\cal S}_{\rm imp}[c^{(*)}]$ and ${\cal S}_{\rm rem}[c^{(*)}]$ are written in terms of the same fermionic Grassmann variables.
 Calculating any physical observable using the present form of the lattice action will immediately mix these correlations up.
-After that, separating them is possible only by a complex resummation of corresponding contributions to Feynman diagrammatic expansion~\cite{PhysRevB.91.165134, BRENER2020168310}.
-Instead, there exists a more simple way to completely disentangle local and non-local correlation effects.
+After that, a separation of them is possible only by a complex resummation of corresponding contributions to a Feynman diagrammatic expansion~\cite{PhysRevB.91.165134, BRENER2020168310}.
+As an alternative, there exists a simpler way to completely disentangle local and non-local correlation effects.
 The idea consists in integrating out the reference system as proposed in the dual fermion (DF)~\cite{PhysRevB.77.033101, PhysRevB.79.045133, PhysRevLett.102.206401} and the dual boson (DB)~\cite{Rubtsov20121320, PhysRevB.90.235135, PhysRevB.93.045107, PhysRevB.94.205110, PhysRevB.100.165128} theories.
 To this aim, we first rewrite the non-local part of the action in terms of new fermionic ${c^{(*)} \to f^{(*)}}$ and bosonic ${\rho^{\varsigma}\to\phi^{\varsigma}}$ variables by means of the Hubbard-Stratonovich transformation~\cite{stratonovich1957method, PhysRevLett.3.77}.
 After this transformation, the lattice action ${\cal S}_{\rm latt}[c^{*},f^{*},\phi^{\varsigma}]$ depends on two fermionic and one bosonic variables.
 Original Grassmann variables $c^{(*)}$ are contained only in the local part of the lattice action, which includes the impurity problem~\eqref{eq:s9_action_imp}, and thus can be integrated out.